Foysal87/competitive_programming_codebook/README.md

 [Codebook for programming](https://github.com/Foysal87/competitive_programming_codebook)
-**I try to store some Advanced Algorithms and data structures here.
-Of course, everything here is implemented Here**
+**I store some Advanced Algorithms and data structures here.
+Of course, everything here is implemented**

-**I try to explain the algorithm in the code**
+**I tried to explain the algorithm in the code**

 ## Template c++
 * Basic Template